espruino/EspruinoDocs/devices/NRF52LL.md

 print("Done!", buf);
 ```

-Use the RTC to toggle the state of an LED:
+### Use the RTC to toggle the state of a LED

+Uses RTC, GPIO:

 ```
 var ll = require("NRF52LL");